Michael McFadyen's Scuba Diving - Bare Island Locations

 This is located at about 12 metres on the Bare Island Right dive route.
-It is a flat rock about two metres wide and threee metres long.
+It is a flat rock about two metres wide and three metres long.
 On the western side it is about one metre out of the sand and on the eastern side about 250 mm.
 On the eastern side there are two pieces of pylon from the bridge, both about 750 mm in diameter and hollow.
-There is copper shearing on parts.
+There is copper sheathing on parts.
 This was the spot where three big belly sea horses lived for about three years in the mid 2000s.

 Sea Horse Corner - also Sea Horse Cave or Point

-The Anchor is a smallish old Admiralty style anchor.
+The Anchor is a smallish very old Admiralty style anchor.
 It sits about 750 mm out of the sand, standing on one fluke and the head.
 It is located on the Deep Wall, immediately west of the Western Point of the island.
 The depth is 18 metres.
-To the north-west of here is the turnign point to head back to the exit.
+To the north-west of here is the turning point to head back to the exit.

 The Bubbles are floats that are attached to a very old trawling net.
 The ropes of the net were caught up on the rocks and all that remains visible are the plastic floats that still hold loops of rope free of the sand.
 They are located at 18 to 19 metres on the sand at the northern end of some small boulders.
 These are north of some larger boulders.
-They are about 20 metres off the main wall.
-To get here it is immediately south-west of the Western Point.
+They are about 20 metres off the main Deep Wall.
+To get here it is immediately south of the Western Point.
 There are normally pygmy pipehorses on the rocks near here.
 It is about 50 metres from here to The Anchor.

 This is located less than 10 metres south of The Bubbles.